WatDurCodeGroup/ribosome/_macros/heavy-drinking.md

 ```

 ### Arguments
-+ `out = lowRiskDrinking` names the output dataset that will contain the dummy coding.
++ `out = heavyDrinking` names the output dataset that will contain the dummy coding.
 Defaults to *heavyDrinking*.
 + `cchs_data = <data-set>` names the input dataset containing the variables to be processed.
 Typically this will be the main <abbr title="Canadian Community Health Survey">CCHS</abbr> dataset.
 + `demographics = var-list` a space-seperated list of variables to copy from the input data set.
 Use this arguement to select variables of interest for crosstabulation tables.
 + `adultsOnly = true|false` determines whether respondents less than 19 are excluded from the analysis.
 Defaults to `TRUE`.